hayamiz/twittering-mode/README.markdown

     Once the authorized OAuth token is encrypted, you do not have to retrieve a PIN code with an external browser.
 The master password is only required to establish authorized connection to Twitter.

+    The private information is encrypted by EasyPG or alpaca.el, which utilize GnuPG or GnuPG2.
+If you use GnuPG2 with Emacs 25.1 or a later version, you can input a passphrase in the Emacs minibuffer instead of external dialog by the following configuration;
+    `(setq epa-pinentry-mode 'loopback)`.

 3. Your home timeline will appear.
 Basic key bindings are as follows.
     - `V`: Open or switch to another timeline by